Smartling/SmartlingHelp/_articles/files/context/context-capture-javascript-library.md

 ## How to configure and use the Context Capture javascript library

 The library uses the standard Smartling API.
-You will need a unique orgId to upload context for your project.
+You will need a unique <pre>orgId<pre> to upload context for your project.
 This is available from any Smartling Project at Project Settings &gt; API.

 ![](/uploads/versions/smartling---api--besttest-web-app----x----1252-572x---.png)